Chrome blocks websites from detecting Incognito mode access

 Following Adobe’s decision to end support for Flash, Google also announced its plans to remove the Flash plug-in from Chrome by the end of next year.

 Chrome says HTML5 offers faster browsing as compared to Adobe Flash player.
-Furthermore, you need to visit chrome://settings/content/flash to enable Flash in Chrome 76.
+Furthermore, it would help if you visited chrome://settings/content/flash to enable Flash in Chrome 76.

-Chrome 76 will also feature a new button in Omnibox, making it possible for users to download progressive web apps.
-Most importantly, there is a piece of good news for dark mode fans.
+Chrome 76 will also feature a new button in Omnibox, allowing users to download progressive web apps.
+But, most importantly, there is a piece of good news for dark mode fans.
 Chrome 76 brings support for dark mode too.

 It is pretty much possible that publishers find a way to deal with this new feature.
 Google is currently testing Chrome 76 and the company plans to release a stable version by the end of July.